hadiabudaya/ai-product-strategy/03-the-margin/cost-curve.md

 Gross margin: 90%

 **NET MARGIN SHIFT**
-$\Delta$ margin %: +5% (from 85% to 90%)$
+$\Delta$ margin %: +5% (from 85% to 90%)

-\Delta$gross$: +$322.50 / seat / month (from $127.50 to $450.00)
+$\Delta$gross$: +$322.50 / seat / month (from $127.50 to $450.00)

 Narrative: By repositioning from a standard document search tool to an AI-driven pre-RFP intelligence platform, ARPU grows 3.3x from $150 to $500/seat.
 Because our Claude-powered AI COGS is capped at ~$9.50/user through cascading triage, gross margin percentage expands to 90% while expanding absolute gross margin dollars per seat by 253%, dramatically accelerating NRR and LTV.

-**Before (traditional SaaS):**
 **After (AI-enabled):**
 **Net margin shift:**